isomerpages/sndgo-corp/media-hub/parliament/_posts/2023-05-08-post-2R Opening Speech for CDSA and CMA Bills (Speech by Minister Josephine Teo).md

 Sir, we must do everything we can to prevent scams from harming Singaporeans.

-This includes recognising the limitations of current laws, which make it difficult to take the money mules to task.
+This includes recognising the limitations of current laws, which make it difficult to take the money mules to task.<br>
 a.
 It requires the Prosecution to prove that the money mule had knowledge or reasonable grounds to believe that the monies transacted through his bank account are linked to criminal activity.<br>
 b.
 As a result of these difficulties, of the 19,000 money mules investigated by Police from 2020 to 2022, fewer than 250 money mules were eventually prosecuted.<br>
 c.
 In the OCBC phishing scam which I mentioned earlier, out of the 120 suspected money mules, only 9 could be charged for money mule offences.<br>